stephenengland/rest-node-health-fascade/README.md

 * FTP Directory
 * FTP File

 You may use your own types, but realize the Health Monitoring UI has plans to support reading types.
-If you do not make the type 'generic' enough, it won't be a useful field..
+If you do not make the type 'generic' enough, it won't be a useful field.